Causal effect on a target population: a sensitivity analysis to handle missing covariates: Problem setting: generalizing a causal effect

-Because the samples in the RCT and observational data do not follow the same covariate distribution, the ATE $\tau$ is different from the RCT (or sample\footnote{Usually $\tau_1$ is also called the Sample Average Treatment Effect (SATE), when $\tau$ is named the Population Average Treatment Effect (PATE) \citep{stuart2011use, miratrix2017worth, egami2021covariate, degtiar2021reviewgeneralizability}.}) average treatment effect $\tau_1$ which can be expressed as:
+Because the RCT sample and observational data do not follow the same covariate distribution, the ATE $\tau$ is different from the RCT's (or sample\footnote{Usually $\tau_1$ is also called the Sample Average Treatment Effect (SATE), when $\tau$ is named the Population Average Treatment Effect (PATE) \citep{stuart2011use, miratrix2017worth, egami2021covariate, degtiar2021reviewgeneralizability}.}) average treatment effect $\tau_1$ which can be expressed as:

-This difference is the core of the \textit{lack of external validity} introduced in the beginning of the work, but formalized with a mathematic expression. \modif{We would like to emphasize the fact that the target quantity is not $\mathbb{E} [Y(1) - Y(0) \mid S=0]$, but $\tau := \mathbb{E} [Y(1) - Y(0)]$.
+This difference is the core of the \textit{lack of external validity} introduced in the beginning of the work, but formalized with a mathematical expression\footnote{We would like to emphasize the fact that the target quantity is not $\mathbb{E} [Y(1) - Y(0) \mid S=0]$, but $\tau := \mathbb{E} [Y(1) - Y(0)]$.
 This notation highlights that the trial sample is a biased sample from a superpopulation, while the observational data is an unbiased sample of this population.
 In other words, the target population contains individuals with $S=1$ or $S=0$.
 Note that the generalizability problem tackled in this work - aiming to recover from a sampling bias - can also be equivalently seen as a transportability problem with two separate populations and a common support.
-See \cite{colnet2020causal} for a discussion, or \cite{nie2021covariate} for a similar sensitivity analysis method presented as a transportability problem.} For the rest of the work we denote $\mu_a(x) := \EE[Y(a) \mid X=x]$ the conditional mean outcome under treatment $a\in\{0,1\}$ in the observational data. $\mu_{(a)}(\cdot)$ are also called responses surfaces.
-We denote $e_1(x)$ the propensity score in the RCT population $e_{1}(x) = \mathbb{P}(A=1 \mid X=x, S=1)$.
-This function is imposed by the trial characteristics and usually is a constant $e_1$ (other cases include stratified RCT trials).
+See \cite{colnet2020causal} for a discussion, or \cite{nie2021covariate} for a similar sensitivity analysis method, presented as a transportability problem.}.
+Throughout the paper, we denote $\mu_a(x) := \EE[Y(a) \mid X=x]$ the conditional mean outcome under treatment $a\in\{0,1\}$ \modifbis{(also called responses surfaces)}.

+and $e_{1}(x) := \mathbb{P}(A=1 \mid X=x, S=1)$ the propensity score in the RCT population.
+This function is imposed by the trial characteristics and is usually a constant denoted by $e_1$ (other cases include stratified RCT trials).